-- a.
-Continuing Employment as a Placement, - b.
-Full-Time Employment as a Placement, - c.
-Self-Employment as a Placement, - d.
-Part-time or Temporary Employment as a Placement, - e.
-Available for Employment. - a.
-Continuing Employment as a Placement: In addition to an employment verification, the graduate must sign an attestation as required.
-No sooner than 30 days following graduation, after which a graduate communicates his/her intention to continue employment at the same company in a degree-related position, the graduate must attest that he/she is satisfied with continuing employment as a (e.g., Pastry Chef) and that he/she is making training-related income. - b.
-Full-Time Employment as a Placement: A graduate is considered placed upon the completion of 30 days of continuous full-time employment which is in a degree-related field. - c.
-Self-Employment as a Placement: Students enrolling in a program for which self-employment is a common vocational objective must be so informed and acknowledge their understanding in writing, as follows: - 1.
-At the time of enrollment, students must acknowledge their understanding in writing that self-employment is a common vocational objective of the program. - In addition to an employment verification, a student signed attestation is required.
-No sooner than 30 days following graduation, a graduate must acknowledge in writing that he/she is satisfied with self-employment as a (e.g., massage therapist) and that he/she is making training-related income.
+- a) Continuing Employment as a Placement: In addition to employment verification, the graduate must sign an attestation as required.
+No sooner than 30 days following graduation, after which a graduate communicates his/her intention to continue employment at the same company in a degree-related position, the graduate must attest that he/she is satisfied with continuing employment as a (e.g., Pastry Chef) and that he/she is making training-related income. - b) Full-Time Employment as a Placement: A graduate is considered placed upon the completion of 30 days of continuous full-time employment which is in a degree-related field. - c) Self-Employment as a Placement: Students enrolling in a program for which selfemployment is a common vocational objective must be so informed and acknowledge their understanding in writing, as follows: - -At the time of enrollment, students must acknowledge their understanding in writing that self-employment is a common vocational objective of the program.

+-In addition to employment verification, a student signed attestation is required.
+No sooner than 30 days after graduation, a graduate must acknowledge in writing that he/she is satisfied with self-employment as a (e.g., massage therapist) and that he/she is making training-related income.